invertase/react-native-firebase/docs/app/client.md

 ## Supported Modules

-Only 4 modules on the official firebase native SDK's support multiple apps, they are as follows:
+Only some modules on the official Firebase native SDK's support multiple apps, they are as follows:

  - Authentication
  - Database